If you are new to my blog and don’t know my history, I was given only 6 months to live 35 years ago with stage 4 nodular malignant melanoma.

 There is another factor to consider – your Vitamin D levels.
 And sunlight is the superior source of vitamin D. Yes, that big yellow ball in the sky is your friend in therapeutic doses!

 You can get vitamin D3 in supplement form, but sunlight is the best choice.
-If you do use a supplement, according to Dr. Mercola, most adults need about 8,000 IU’s of vitamin D3 a day in order to get their serum levels above 40 ng/ml.
+If you do use a supplement, most adults need about 8,000 IU’s of vitamin D3 a day in order to get their serum levels above 40 ng/ml.

 Another factor is your diet.
 Kiwis’ consume large amounts of eggs, lamb, and red meat, which contain high levels of arachidonic acid (AA).
 When you eat large amounts of animal protein and egg yokes, you raise your levels of inflammation, which can cause chronic disease.